nbudin/stranger-ways-gatsby/src/music/desmond.md

 When the lad left home, his parents despaired

 <p style="padding-left: 30px;">
-  His father called out, "the woods are not safe<br/>
+  His father cried out, "the woods are not safe<br/>
   Now do as you're told and don't stray from the road<br/>
   Don't give your poor mother a fright; there are demons at night<br/>
   They're seductive as sin!", but he did not heed